Dig-A-Hash/public-contracts/README.md

 # Dig-A-Hash Public Contracts

 These are Solidity demo contracts in use by Dig-A-Hash to demonstrate the use of our platform.
-These contracts can also be used as a starting point for your own projects.
+These contracts can be used as a starting point for your own projects.

-These contracts have been fully tested and are primarily derived from the fully audited OpenZeppelin contracts.
+These contracts are derived from the fully audited OpenZeppelin contracts.

 ## Files